These baked Cheeseburger Sliders with Hawaiian Rolls are made with

 Lean ground beef.
 I like to use 85/15 or leaner.
 If you use 80/20, or a blend with more fat, be sure to drain off the excess fat using a slotted spoon before adding to the buns, to prevent sogginess.

 A small onion, grated.
-Grating the onion with a box grater makes sure it's super fine, and blends seamlessly into the meat.
+Grating the onion with a box grater makes sure it's super fine, and blends seamlessly into the meat, helping it stay ultra juicy.

 1 packet onion soup mix, such as Lipton's.
-This adds a ton of flavor to the ground beef, and makes for super simple seasoning!
+This adds a ton of savory rich flavor to the ground beef, and makes for super simple seasoning!

 Melted butter and fresh minced garlic.
 You'll melt the butter (I like to use my microwave!) and whisk it together with the fresh garlic to make a super fast garlic butter to brush onto the buns for the Hamburger Sliders before baking.

 Everything Bagel Seasoning.
 Instead of classic sesame seeds, I like to add a sprinkling of Everything Bagel Seasoning to the tops of the buns before baking.
-This gives extra flavor and crunch to the outer buns, and clings perfectly to the garlic butter!
+Everything bagel seasoning adds extra texture and a savory crunch to the sliders, which makes these sliders stand out from a more basic baked cheeseburger slider recipe.

 Sliced Colby jack cheese.
 A combination of Colby and Monterey Jack cheeses, this is a simple, creamy and gooey cheese that pairs perfectly with the bold flavors of these sliders.
 You can also use American cheese, Monterey Jack, Swiss, or Muenster.
-The sliced cheese serves as the base on the bottom buns!
+The sliced cheese serves as the base on the bottom- helping to prevent soggy buns.

+Drain beef well.
 Use lean ground beef for this hamburger sliders recipe, and be sure to drain off any excess fat or liquid before adding the beef to the buns.
 This will keep your final sandwiches from getting soggy.
-If you do end up using a higher fat content ground beef, be sure to drain it very well after cooking.
+If you do end up using a higher fat content ground beef, be sure to drain it very well after cooking, or remove excess fat with paper towels.

 Toast those buns!
 Soggy bun prevention is key to making the perfect burger sliders!
 Toasting the buns under your oven's broiler before assembling helps keep the burgers shape, and prevents the Hawaiian rolls from getting too soggy.
-Just slice them in half lengthwise and briefly toast under the broiler until light golden brown.
+Just slice them in half lengthwise and briefly toast under the broiler until light golden brown on the inside.

 Bake uncovered!
 Don't cover the burgers when baking in the oven.
 The bake time is fairly brief (15-20 minutes), and this allows the butter and seasoning to get a nice browning on the buns, as well as creates better airflow to keep things from getting soggy.